researchops/research_repositories/README.md

 _This section is for the calls-to-action that are most critical to the project right now and will evolve as we go -- but that does mean we need to have any links included here available in other sections more permanently_

 ### Organise a Workshop
 * [Sign up as a workshop organiser](https://docs.google.com/forms/d/1ch9bDJdmQlMFwm4_4MsRpjh4ZxyjCM_v5Mi61kzuuPQ/viewform?edit_requested=true).
-Take a look at what is involved in the [Everything You Need To Know](#anchor-organisers-everything-to-know)section below.
+Take a look at what is involved in the [Everything You Need To Know](#workshop-organisers-everything-to-know) section below.
 And we are here to support you!
 Once you have signed up, we ask that you join us for an [organiser briefing] to help you get started.
 So far, 55 organisers have raised their hands to hold workshops in 20 countries.

 ### Attend a Workshop
 * Or you can join a workshop as an attendee.
 [Register your interest](link) and then check the [Map of Workshops](https://www.google.com/maps/d/u/0/edit?mid=1rRM3nncH5YOkL1aCzwFskF0Vzk1vbRoo&ll=20.819791416066206%2C6.252782455528518&z=3) to find one near you, or join an [online workshop].
 Learn more in the [Everything You Need To Know](#anchor-attendees-everything-to-know) section below.